 If you were ever in doubt about Indonesia, East Java Indonesia has no shortage of incredibly scenic landscapes, volcanoes, temples, waterfalls, and loads of Javanese culture.

-PERSONAL EXPERIENCE: We started in Yogyakarta.
+TRAVELIST TIP: If you’re starting your trip from Jakarta or West Java Indonesia, Indonesiaโs Central Java attractions should not be overlooked.
+We started in Yogyakarta.
 I love to travel in Central Java because it hosts the wonderful culturally rich city of Yogyakarta and is the perfect place to start your journey of the attractions in Java island Indonesia.

-In Yogyakarta, you will find two of the most coveted tourist destinations in Indonesia: Prambanan temple and Borobudur temple Java Indonesia.
+In Yogyakarta, you will find two of the most coveted tourist destinations in Indonesia: Prambanan Temple and Borobudur Temple Java Indonesia.
 Both these monuments are UNESCO World Heritage sites and are vastly different in their structure and design.

 Borobudur Central Java Indonesia is the LARGEST BUDDHIST TEMPLE IN THE WORLD!
-How interesting that in a vast majority Muslim country you’d find the largest Buddhist monument in the world!
+How interesting that in a vast majority Muslim country, youโd find the largest Buddhist monument in the world!
 It just shows you the cultural diversity of Java as well as the beauty of different religions living in unison in the country.

 The sheer size of the temple Borobudur Java Indonesia is a sight to behold.
 One can effortlessly spend a good 3 to 4 hours walking the grounds and ascending the tiers to finally reach the stupas.
 As this infamous tourist spot in Indonesia is extremely popular, there is the option to visit for a Borobudur sunrise tour or during regular hours.

 The sunrise tour affords you the ability to see the sun rising over the Borobudur compounds which is great for photography purposes.
-It’s a super early start especially if you aren’t staying near the temples.
+It’s a super early start especially if you arenโt staying near the temples.

 Prambanan Temple

-The island of Java Indonesia also hosts an equally beautiful Hindu masterpiece, Prambanan, which was also awarded UNESCO world heritage status.
+The island of Java Indonesia also hosts an equally beautiful Hindu masterpiece, Prambanan, which was also awarded UNESCO World Heritage status.

-Characterized by spine-like features, unlike Borobudur, Prambanan temple suffered more significant wrath of the Mount Merapi volcano, as you will still see rubble and debris of the ancient stone yet to be restored to Prambanan temple.
+Characterized by spine-like features, unlike Borobudur, Prambanan temple suffered more significant wrath from the Mount Merapi volcano, as you will still see rubble and debris of the ancient stone yet to be restored to Prambanan temple.

 TRAVELIST TIP: If you’re short on time, Both these temples can be visited on the same day, especially if you are doing a Borobudur at sunrise, Java Indonesia is incredibly hot so sunrise is a brilliant option to escape the humidity of the afternoon.
 Prambanan temple is also favoured to be visited from late afternoon into early evening for sunset.

-From Central Java, It’s time to make your way to Jawa Timur Indonesia (East Java province in Bahasa Indonesian)
+From Central Java, Itโs time to make your way to Jawa Timur Indonesia (East Java province in Bahasa Indonesian)

 PERSONAL EXPERIENCE: We opted to use a train from Yogyakarta to Surabaya and had a tour company fetch us from Surabaya train station.
 Our East Java road trip began and ended in Surabaya, but depending on where you’re staying will determine your route.